-Get the timing right.
 In some climates, planning ahead for making lacquer peels can be challenging as this activity is rather weather dependent.
 Results are best when soils are dry, creating more intense colours and higher contrast of colours in the peel.
-In The Netherlands, our experience with the 'soil profile weekends' learned that two weeks of dry weather in late Spring or Summer is sufficient to achieve good results.
+In the Netherlands, our experience with the "soil profile weekends" taught that 2 weeks of dry weather in late spring or summer are sufficient to achieve good results.
 We have never had issues with soils that were too dry, and with the materials we use there is no need to spray the soil with water as suggested by Bouma (1969).
-While it is possible to make a peel when the soil is moist, the result is not as beautiful because of reduced appearance of for instance podzol fibers, or simply because the glue will not adhere to the sand.
+While it is possible to make a peel when the soil is moist, the result is not as beautiful because of reduced appearance of for instance podzol fibres, or simply because the glue will not adhere to the sand.
 Note that while soil moisture contents may strongly vary in time, there may also be considerable differences within a soil profile.
 When sand may be already dry, horizons with more organic matter or clay can still be quite moist because of their strong effect on soil water retention (Rawls et al., 2003; Wösten et al., 1999).
 These within-profile differences may be exacerbated by impermeable layers: we once encountered major issues when extracting a peel from a podzol that had a perched water table due to an impermeable Bh horizon.
-While application of the glue (Section 2.4) was successful, the extracted peel showed that the glue had not adhered to the saturated E horizon above the Bh, while the C horizon below the impermeable layer was dry and adhered just fine.
-This peel was later restored in the lab (Section 2.6) using dried sand collected from the E horizon.
+While application of the glue (Sect.
+2.4) was successful, the extracted peel showed that the glue had not adhered to the saturated E horizon above the Bh, while the C horizon below the impermeable layer was dry and adhered just fine.
+This peel was later restored in the lab (Sect.
+2.6) using dried sand collected from the E horizon.

-Dry weather is recommended both in the couple of weeks before making a peel as well as during the two days in the field (Section 2.3-2.6), when also air temperature is important.
-Follow manufacturer's recommendations regarding the temperature at which the glue can be used (e.g. 15-25°C, Bison International, 2018a).
-Particularly the first hours after impregnation are critical because any rain occurring soon after impregnation (within 6-10 h) may create bubbles in the glue, resulting in poor impregnation and therefore 'bald' spots with reduced sand cover upon extraction.
-High relative humidity can potentially have similar effects (e.g. >65%, Bison International, 2018a), although we have never had such issues in the field.
+Dry weather is recommended both in the couple of weeks before making a peel as well as during the 2 days in the field (Sect.
+2.3-2.6), when air temperature is also important.
+Follow the manufacturer's recommendations regarding the temperature at which the glue can be used (e.g. 15-25 °C, Bison International, 2018a).
+Particularly the first hours after impregnation are critical because any rain occurring soon after impregnation (within 6-10 h) may create bubbles in the glue, resulting in poor impregnation and therefore "bald" spots with reduced sand cover upon extraction.
+High relative humidity can potentially have similar effects (e.g. > 65 %, Bison International, 2018a), although we have never had such issues in the field.